-Gillian Butler and Erin Paul of Pacific Northwest Expeditions discovered this remarkable invertebrate in August, off their kayak base camp in Johnstone Strait, north-eastern Vancouver Island.
+Gillian Butler and Erin Paul of found this remarkable invertebrate off their kayak base camp in Johnstone Strait, north-eastern Vancouver Island in September of 2010.

 I was thrilled to get the “What’s this?” email from them as this is an organism I know is in our ocean but that I have never been able to find!

 It is a jellyfish that is only 3 cm wide and is usually attached to kelp . . . by its stalk!